Cost of CRNA School at Cleveland Clinic Foundation.

 This graduate nursing program is composed of study in nursing research, professional development, and nurse anesthesia based on knowledge of the basic sciences.

 Five graduate nursing courses are taught at Frances Payne Bolton School of Nursing.
-Nurse anesthesia courses, both didactic and clinical, are taught by CRNAs, anesthesiologists, and guest faculty from the Cleveland Clinic.
+Nurse anesthesia courses, both didactic and Clinic.

 Looking for something specific?
 Find CRNA schools categorized by their unique requirements.

 Some CRNA schools require much more out of their applicants than others.
 See how the requirements at Cleveland Clinic Foundation compare to most CRNA school’s requirements.

 Background check within 180 days of starting classes

 Registered Nurse (RN) licensed in the state of Ohio

 All applicants must complete one year in the acute care setting.

 To be a competitive applicant, your nursing experience should be acquired in a large teaching hospital or medical center.
 This program does not require a specific type of intensive care nursing experience.
 All types of intensive care nursing experiences are acceptable.

 MAT: 400/45 or the GRE: 500/153 Verbal; 500/144 Quantitative; 3.0 A. Writ